b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 letter.
 Notice that in comparison to the function with no type declarations (`getFirstEltVer2`) the version with generics (`getFirstEltVer3`) is more informative.
-You know that the function accepts vector of some elements, and you know that it returns a value of the same type as the the elements that build that vector.
+You know that the function accepts vector of some elements, and you know that it returns a value of the same type as the elements that build that vector.

 Of course, that the last function we wrote for fun (it was fun for me, how about